vmware-tanzu/pinniped/CONTRIBUTING.md

 ## CLA

-We welcome contributions from everyone but, we can only accept them if you sign our Contributor License Agreement (CLA).
+We welcome contributions from everyone, but we can only accept them if you sign our Contributor License Agreement (CLA).
 If you would like to contribute and you have not signed it, our CLA-bot will walk you through the process when you open a Pull Request.
 For questions about the CLA process, see the